tidymodels/tidymodels/README.md

 -   [`yardstick`](https://yardstick.tidymodels.org) contains tools for
     evaluating models (e.g. accuracy, RMSE, etc.).

+A list of all tidymodels functions across different CRAN packages can be found at <https://www.tidymodels.org/find/>.

 You can install the released version of tidymodels from [CRAN](https://CRAN.r-project.org) with: